Lala Kent And Randall Emmett Celebrate His Birthday, Find Out What Kind Of Car He Bought Himself

 Lala Kent and Randall Emmett celebrated his 48th birthday earlier this week and as per the usual, they chronicled the celebration on Instagram.

-In addition to sharing a video of the Vanderpump Rules star signing “Happy Birthday” to her fiancé with the help of several others, Emmett posted a clip showing off the newest addition to his fleet of vehicles, a white Cadillac Escalade.
+In addition to sharing a video of the Vanderpump Rules star singing “Happy Birthday” to her fiancé with the help of several others, Emmett posted a clip showing off the newest addition to his fleet of vehicles, a white Cadillac Escalade.

 “Happy birthday to me!”
 Emmett declared in his Instagram clip.
 “I bought me and the fam an Escalade.”